 The underlying causes of PAH are complex, but studies have shown that a molecule called prostacyclin is related to the condition.
-People with PAH show lower amounts of prostacyclin circulating in their bodies.
-This has led researchers to conclude that an imbalance between prostacyclin and other molecules may lead to PAH.
+This article explains what you need to know about prostacyclin and PAH.

 Prostacyclin travels from the inside layer to other parts of blood vessels, activating nearby receptors.
-This works similarly to putting a key into a door lock.
+This works similarly to putting a key into a lock.
 Once prostacyclin links to these receptors, it causes the following actions:

 Getting the dose right with prostacyclins can be difficult.
 Also, people on prostacyclins for PAH can develop a tolerance to the medication — along with unwanted side effects.
-Side effects of prostacyclin analogues may include:

-A prostacyclin receptor agonist does not try to mimic the shape of the body’s own prostacyclin — like the prostacyclin analogues do.
+Through clinical trials, the FDA has approved two types of prostacyclin therapy for treating PAH: prostacyclin analogs and prostacyclin IP receptor agonists.
+Unlike prostacyclin analogs, a prostacyclin receptor agonist doesn’t try to mimic the shape of the body’s own prostacyclin.
 However, a prostacyclin receptor agonist still acts like the body’s own prostacyclin and has a similar effect on the body as natural prostacyclin.

-People need careful dose monitoring and adjustments by their doctor when taking any of these medications:
+People need careful dose monitoring and adjustments by their doctor when taking any of these medications.

 Other groups of medications for the treatment of PAH include endothelin receptor antagonists and phosphodiesterase-5 (PDE-5) inhibitors.